 Why your NGO should start thinking about impact measurement right now?

 Every NGO needs to have an impact on the environment and the community.
 Most NGOs have multiple projects that are running, which makes it easier to target a large group of people and try to make an impact.
 However, the impact needs to be measured to see if these projects are making a difference and if you are getting results.
 A common theme that we have noticed is that impact measurement is often neglected and many NGOs believe that they are making a difference when it is not often the case.
 Having good impact measurement strategies can not only help you save money but also ensure that resources are not wasted.

 In the following article, we will look at some of the signs that should alert you to impact measurement.
-We have isolated 5 different signs that you could look at, which indicates that you need to adopt formal impact measurement or improve your current methods.
+We have isolated 5 different signs that you could look at, which indicate that you need to adopt formal impact measurement or improve your current methods.
 Here are the top 5 signs we like to look at:

 Consistent Funding Requirements